KaHIP/KaHIP/README.md

              YEAR = {2017}
 }

-If you use mapping algorithm please also cite the following paper (PDF):
+If you use mapping algorithm please also cite the following paper:

 @techreport{schulztraeff2017,
              AUTHOR = {Schulz, Christian and Träff, Jesper Larsson},